 Understanding and comparison of the texts

 Level 5 – ‘There is an excellent understanding of the texts, their context and purpose, and the similarities and differences between them; comments are fully supported by well-chosen references to the texts.’

 A lot of the method for planning and structuring the commentary at HL is similar to the SL method, so what follows is some useful advice on how to Compare and Contrast.

 - Always organise your paragraphs around particular themes and features of the text.

 - Focus on the points of similarity in these themes within each paragraph, and then move on to discussing the differences.
-You should avoid writing a commentary that deals entirely with one passage and then another, since the IB are looking for a coherent structure that can synthesises both passages into a single effective commentary.
+You should avoid writing a commentary that deals entirely with one passage and then another since the IB is looking for a coherent structure that can synthesise both passages into a single effective commentary.

 - In your paragraphs, remember always to directly analyse any language that you quote.
 This should involve some comment on the way in which the author’s language is shaping their meaning, and also the effects on the reader.

 - You should always use the guiding questions that the IB gives as part of the Paper 1 question, but be sure to be more precise than this when you are structuring your essay.
 In your introduction, it can be tempting to follow the guiding questions broadly and write something like, ‘and this is achieved through the use of tone’ but this is actually rather imprecise and not what the examiners are looking for.
 It is absolutely fine to use these prompts in your commentary, but always be sure to specify the way in which this feature has been used rather than just a generic reference.
 Therefore, rephrase it in your introduction by saying, for example, that you will discuss the use of ‘sardonic tone’.